Video Game: Resonance of Fate

 - Costume Porn

-(muffled due to reindeer costume) Now all we need is a trampoline.
-Leanne: What
+Zephyr: (muffled due to reindeer costume) Now all we need is a trampoline.

-(louder) I said, the hem looks really keen
+Zephyr: (louder) I said, the hem looks really keen.

 - Cryptic Conversation: Rowen and Sullivan's specialty.
 Vashyron has a few with people from his past, as well.